 Not great for long hauls with heavy loads

 Read full review: The North Face Overhaul

 Osprey Porter 46

 The Osprey Porter 46 was a favorite among reviewers.
-At first, the clamshell foam wings and boxy design was off-putting, but through use, we found it to be durable, supportive for our electronics, easy to pack and unpack, and it seemed to gobble up gear more than packs that claim to be larger.
+At first, the clamshell foam wings and boxy design was off-putting, but through use, we found it to be durable, supportive for our electronics, easy to pack and unpack, and it seemed to gobble up gear more than contenders that claim to be larger.
 It is also a great value, at only $130 in a category that ranges all the way to $300.
-The Porter was comfortable on our backs, so long as we packed something soft on the bottom of the bag (this is the back panel, and it's a little thin, so not best to pack hard or awkwardly shaped items in the bottom of the pack), and the suspension tucks away so you can use the Porter more like a duffel.
-We found ourselves reaching for the Porter for a wide range of travel types, and were consistently pleased and impressed.
+The Porter was comfortable on our backs, so long as we packed something soft on the bottom of the bag (this is the back panel, and it's a little thin, so not best to pack hard or awkwardly shaped items in the bottom of the pack).
+The suspension also tucks away so you can use the Porter more like a duffel.
+We reached for the Porter for a broad range of travel types, and were consistently pleased and impressed.
 Make sure to check out the two different sizes the Porter pack comes in; the Osprey Porter 30 and Osprey Porter 65.

 Read full review: Osprey Porter 46

 Top Pick for Versatility